ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 </body>
 ```

 Now I know this doesn't address the hard problem of application state management and having the UI reliably reflect that state.
 That's what React and others set out to solve and they did.
 But the front-end community seems to have been unable to take a balanced approach to adopting these new technologies and just started engineering stuff.
 If you use React, you no doubt have an over-engineered app, or at least in part.
-When I see things like this I just wonder what the heck are all you React devs doing to yourselves:
+When I see things like this I just wonder what the heck are all the React devs doing to themselves:
 ```html
 <DisplayText size="extraLarge" element="h4">Good evening, Dominic.</DisplayText>
 ```